trilioData/tvk-plugins/docs/preflight/README.md

 # Kubernetes Triliovault Preflight Checks

-**preflight** is a standalone executable which checks if all the pre-requisites are met before installing Triliovault for Kubernetes application in a Kubernetes cluster.
+**tvk-preflight** is a kubectl plugin which checks if all the pre-requisites are
+met before installing Triliovault for Kubernetes application in a Kubernetes cluster.

 ## Checks Performed during Preflight

 Some checks are performed on system from where the application is installed and some are performed on the K8s cluster.
 The following checks included in preflight:

 - Ensure *kubectl* utility is present on system